- Coastal defence work – to provide renewed coastal defences along the waterfront

 - Seek the resolution of this problematic site at the heart of the waterfront

 - Ensure public safety on the beach is guaranteed

 - Where appropriate and practicable represent part of the Pier’s Heritage

-- Having identified a suitable site, work is underway to develop modern office accommodation in the heart of Colwyn Bay for Conwy County Borough Council and thereby increasing footfall and spend in the town.
+- Modern office accommodation in the heart of Colwyn Bay for Conwy County Borough Council and thereby increasing footfall and spend in the town.